TongLing/tongling.github.io/_pages/teaching.md

 ## Teaching Interest

-##### Undergraduate course:
+I can teach undergraduate courses, including, but not limited to:

-- As mentioned, I'm particularly interested in hands-on training courses in the general areas of healthcare professions.
-This includes my teaching on computational software, including Microsoft Excels and Healthcare Databases.
-These are two areas I see most undergraduate students are in lack of skills.
-Besides, I'm also happy to teach entry level statistical courses.
-I'm happy to bring my statistical knowledge from my background to future healthcare professionals.
-In addition, if campus is looking for a introductor for entry-level programming courses and database courses, I can also teach these courses in undergraduate level.
+- Computational Software for Healthcare Professionals: As previously stated, I am especially interested in hands-on training courses in general healthcare professions.
+This includes previous classes I taught on computational software, such as Microsoft Excel and healthcare databases.
+These are two areas where I see most undergraduate students falling short.

-##### Graduate course:

-- The interdisciplinary of Engineering and Healthcare are unmet needs in industry.
-The industry will need a large number of administrative and development professionals in next 5-10 years.
-I believe a hands-on training course related to Artificial Intelligence and Healthcare would be in high demand and become a highlight in course catalog.
-Besides, I'm also able to lecture advanced level statistical courses, including public health and research-based statistical knowledges.
-Statistics and evidence-based research is an important part that every healthcare graduate student needs to understand.
-Also, I'm able to host small interactive seminars for graduate students and help them gain experiences in academic peer discussion, and public presentation.
+- Introduction to Python Programming: Because of my background in computer science, I can also teach undergraduate-level programming courses, such as Python.
+- Introduction to Statistics: I’m also interested in teaching students introductory statistical course.

+Also, I can teach following graduate courses:
+- Artificial Intelligence in Healthcare: I believe a hands-on training course in artificial intelligence and healthcare would be in high demand and become a course catalog highlight.
+In the interdisciplinary fields of engineering and healthcare, we are seeing unmet needs.
+In the next 5 to 10 years, the industry will require a large number of administrative and development professionals.
+Also, students will be interested in practical course like AI in Healthcare, which can improve the overall curriculum quality, thereby increasing enrollments.
+The interdisciplinary collaboration will also provide opportunities for research funding and cross-disciplinary academic collaborations.
+The active collaboration often results in academic achievements and improves the schools’ reputation.
+- Statistics for Evidence-based Medicine: In addition, statistics and evidence-based research are critical components of healthcare that every healthcare graduate student must comprehend.
+I am qualified to lecture on advanced level statistical courses, such as public health and research-based statistical methodology courses.

 ---